Barrel Files

 File locations and import aliases

-Barrel files live in the .adonisjs/server directory:
+Barrel files are organized in the .adonisjs/server directory with corresponding import aliases:

 import { controllers } from '#generated/controllers'